eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_cpu.md

 ---
-title: AgentCPU
+title: Agent Processing Unit (APU)
-description: An overview of the AgentCPU within Eidolon.
+description: An overview of the APU
 ---

 ## Components
-The AgentCPU constitutes the nucleus of a software agent within the Eidolon framework.
-Functioning akin to the central processing unit of a computer, the AgentCPU is tasked with orchestrating the behavior of the agent by handling tasks that span computation, memory management, conversation handling, and interaction with language models.
+The Agent Processing Unit, or APU for short, constitutes the nucleus of a software agent within the Eidolon framework.
+Functioning akin to the central processing unit of a computer, the APU is tasked with orchestrating the behavior of the agent by handling tasks that span computation, memory management, conversation handling, and interaction with language models.

 ## Purpose and Use
-The primary purpose of the AgentCPU is to serve as the central co-ordinator for various processing units that form the agent's cognitive and operational capabilities.
+The primary purpose of the APU is to serve as the central co-ordinator for various processing units that form the agent's cognitive and operational capabilities.
 It is designed to integrate seamlessly with Language Learning Models (LLMs) like
 OpenAI's GPT models, facilitate interaction with the agent's memory systems, process input/output operations, and manage the logical functions assigned to the agent.

-In practical use, the AgentCPU is deployed within an AgentMachine — a virtual environment that runs one or more instances of an AgentProgram.
+In practical use, the APU is deployed within an AgentMachine — a virtual environment that runs one or more instances of an AgentProgram.
 The AgentMachine, bolstered by the AgentOS as its runtime environment, offers the necessary services such as process management, memory management, and I/O communication interfaces.

 ## Components and Operations
-The AgentCPU consists of several key components, including:
+The APU consists of several key components, including:
 - **I/O Unit:** This component is the interface for the ingress and egress of data, interpreting and converting incoming and outgoing messages to and from formats that the agent and the external world can understand.
 - **MemoryUnit:** A memory management unit that archives and retrieves messages exchanged during agent interactions, playing a pivotal role in the agent's conversation history and context-aware responses.
 - **LogicUnits:** Modules hosting the essential logic for task execution, enabling the agent to perform computations and other agent-defined actions.